Summer in Iceland

 7. Trekking and hiking

 The summer nature scenery in Iceland is just as amazing as when they are covered in snow, but in summer of course a lot more places are accessible after the snow has melted and the hiking options really open up.
-There are lots of hiking trail for all abilities.
+There are lots of hiking trail for all abilities, so don’t forget your hiking carabiners at home!
 You can reach majestic waterfalls and fjords or steep mountains by hiking in Iceland.
 If you don’t have the time to travel far from the capital, even the Reykjavik area provides hiking trails from less than a half an hour drive from the capital.
 These ones are amazingly even accessible by public transportation.
 Don’t forget to watch out for the puffins!
 They can be seen around the coast during this period.